sohansharma/sohansharma.github.io/_talks/talks.md

   - /talks/
   - /taks.html
 ---
-On Performance and Energy Efficiency of GPUs: An Indispensable Part of Massively Parallel Systems
+On Performance and Energy Efficiency of GPUs
 ---
   * Technical University of Hamburg, November 2020